USGS Forecast: Episode 48 Expected May 22-26

 How often does Kilauea erupt?

-Kilauea is one of the most frequently active volcanoes on Earth.
-In the current cycle (since Dec 2024), episodes occur every 1-4 weeks.
-More broadly, Kilauea has erupted nearly continuously since 1983, with the 35-year Puʻu ʻŌʻō eruption ending in 2018, followed by the destructive Lower East Rift Zone eruption, then frequent summit eruptions through the present.
+In the current cycle (since Dec 2024), episodes occur every 9-21 days.
+Recent episodes have been spacing out: 14 days between Ep44-45, 12 days between Ep45-46, and 9 days between Ep46-47.
+More broadly, Kilauea has erupted nearly continuously since 1983, with the 35-year Puʻu ʻŌʻō eruption ending in 2018, followed by frequent summit eruptions through the present.

 What is the episodic eruption cycle at Kilauea?

 Since December 23, 2024, Kilauea has been erupting in discrete episodes of lava fountaining from two vents in Halemaʻumaʻu crater.
-Each episode lasts 6-12 hours, with pauses of 1-4 weeks between them.
-As of April 2026, there have been 44 episodes.
+Each episode lasts 6-12 hours, with pauses of 9-21 days between them.
+As of May 2026, there have been 47 episodes.
 Fountain heights have ranged from 30m in early episodes to 425m (1,400 feet) in Episode 39.
+USGS uses tiltmeter data to forecast episodes 3-4 days in advance.